warrenburton/DequeueOrNot/README.md

 For a `UITableView` based list *should* you use cell recycling?
 Yes, you'll get the best frame rate for your table and make your customers happy.

-But you don't *need* to do it to keep your app from dying a memory death ( ARC is magic! ) and the frame rate was acceptable just not quite as smooth as the dequeued version.
-If you have a use case where you can't dequeue, it isn't going to be a deal breaker.
+However you don't *need* to implement cell dequeueing to keep your app from dying a memory death ( ARC is magic! ) and the frame rate was acceptable just not quite as smooth as the dequeued version.
+If you have a use case where you can't dequeue e.g (many different cell prototypes) , it isn't going to be a deal breaker.

 `SwiftUI` is a beta framework and will get better at doing lists so performance is probably not worth worrying about.
 Rest assured though it's probably not your code (maybe).